Azure/azure-sdk-for-cpp/sdk/storage/faq.md

 ## Can I specify an API-version other than the default one?

 Yes, each client options takes an `ApiVersion` as optional parameter, with which you can specify an API-version used for all the HTTP requests from this client.
-Client spawned from another class will inherit the settings.
+Client spawned from another client instance will inherit the settings.

 ```C++
 // serviceClient sends HTTP requests with default API-version, which will change as version evolves.